rss logo

 • Restart host:

-Note: I got the following error: mount.nfs: Operation not permitted until the machine was completly rebooted.
+Note: I got the following error: mount.nfs: Operation not permitted until the machine was completely rebooted.

 [root@arch ~]# reboot